thechromosomes/admin-panel/README.md

 # admin-panel
-admin panel to monitor the user journey with a website.
+admin panel to monitor the user journey withina website.